Tushar-Indurjeeth/cube-timer/README.md

 # Cube timer

-A website to generate scrambles and save your times for 3x3 rubik's cube solves.
+A dektop website to generate scrambles and save your times for 3x3 rubik's cube solves.

 ## Live demo